idugalic/micro-ecommerce/README.md

 ## Running Instructions
-### ___Local___
+### Via maven (spring boot)

-- Before try to run the services, make sure you have Neo4J and MongoDB running on localhost (on default ports).
+Make sure you have Neo4J and MongoDB running on localhost (on default ports).

-- To run the services localy, just execute "mvn spring-boot:run" in each project subfolder.
+- To run the services, just execute "mvn spring-boot:run" in each project subfolder.
 Run 'Configuration server' project first, then 'Authorization' service ...
 - After you run services, trigger shell scripts under script folder of each service to create sample data.

+### Via docker

+Make sure you have docker installed

+- From the root folder run "mvn clean install"
+- Create and run config-server first: "docker-compose up --build -d config-server"
+- Create and run other services/containers (+build): " docker-compose up --build -d"

 #### Usage